 |Where?||Itoman, southern Okinawa.|

 The history of dragon boat races

 Dragon boat racing in Okinawa dates as far back as the 14th century when the region was still independent from Japan and known as the Ryukyu Kingdom.
-The exact origins are not exactly clear but what is known is that it came from Chinese influence.
+The exact origins are not precisely clear, but what is known is that it came from Chinese influence.

-One theory suggests that a Ryukyun prince was studying in Nanjing, China when he saw the local Chinese doing these races.
-Upon returning home the prince made his own Sabani and soon afterwards local Okinawan fishermen made theirs too to be used for fishing and later for racing competitions.
-These races were banned when Japan made the Ryukyun Kingdom one of their prefectures.
-It was temporarily revived until 1928 when it once again became abolished.
-Dragon boat races wouldn’t became a permanent yearly event until 1975.
+One theory suggests that a Ryukyun prince was studying in Nanjing, China, when he saw the local Chinese doing these races.
+Upon returning home, the prince made his own Sabani, and soon afterward, local Okinawan fishermen made theirs too to be used for fishing and later for racing competitions.
+These races were banned when Japan made the Ryukyuan Kingdom one of their prefectures.
+The races were temporarily revived until 1928 when it was once again abolished.
+Dragon boat races wouldn’t become a permanent yearly event until 1975.

 From ancient underwater ruins to sunken warships and spectacular underwater caverns..

 We have listed the best beaches in Okinawa for you to enjoy.
 Find them all listed here.